 List of performed methods

-QF-PCR (Quantitative Fluorescence Polymerase Chain Reaction) is a rapid diagnostic method detecting the most common aneuploidies and uniparental disomy of autosomes (13, 18, 21, 15, 16, 22) and sex chromosomes (X, Y).
-The analysis consists of detection of specific STR loci via PCR followed by fragmentation analysis using capillary electrophoresis.
+QF PCR (Quantitative Fluorescent Polymerase Chain Reaction) testing serves as a rapid diagnostic tool for the most common aneuploidies and uniparental disomy of autosomal chromosomes (13, 18, 21, 15, 16, 22) and sex chromosomes (X, Y).
+This involves the analysis of specific STR loci using PCR and subsequent fragment analysis through capillary electrophoresis.

-Molecular-genetic examination using QF-PCR allows diagnosis of aneuploid genetic conditions including the Down, Edwards, Patau, Klinefelter, Turner, Jacob (supermale, XYY), triple X (superfemale, XXX) and polyploidy syndromes.
+Detection of hereditary diseases primarily includes Down, Edward, Patau, Klinefelter, Turner, Jacob (supermale, XYY), triple X (superfemale, XXX) syndromes, and polyploidies.

-Examination of aneuploidies can be performed from the amniotic fluid, chorionic villi, fetal blood, and aborted fetal tissue.
-It is followed by cytogenetic examination of all chromosomes.
+Aneuploidy testing can be performed on amniotic fluid, chorionic villi, fetal blood, and miscarried fetal tissue.
+It is followed by cytogenetic analysis of all chromosomes.

-Indications for testing include: a positive atypical or borderline screening of first and second trimester, overall genetic risk to the fetus above 10%, abnormal ultrasound findings, combination of multiple risk factors
+Indications for testingpositive atypical or borderline first and second trimester screening, overall genetic risk for the fetus above 10%, abnormal ultrasound findings, combination of multiple risk factors.

-Analysis of the AZF (azoospermia factor) region, which is located on the long arm of the Y chromosome (Yq) and is subdivided into AZFa, AZFb, and AZFc.
-Genes in the AZF region function in spermatogenesis and are essential for male reproduction.
-Depending on which of the azoospermia factors is absent, men develop oligozoospermia (reduced sperm count in the ejaculate) to azoospermia (absence of sperm in the ejaculate).
-Examination of sequence-tagged site (STS) markers on Yq detects about 90% of deletions in AZF regions.
+Analysis of the AZF region (azoospermic factors) on the long arm of the Y chromosome (Yq) is divided into AZFa, AZFb, and AZFc.
+The genes located in this region are involved in spermatogenesis and are essential for male reproduction.
+Depending on which azoospermic factor is missing, men may experience oligozoospermia (reduced sperm count in ejaculate) to azoospermia (absence of sperm in ejaculate).
+Testing of STS loci on Yq detects approximately 90% of deletions in the AZF regions.

-Indications for testing include: male fertility disorder - poor spermiogram parameters
+Indications for testing: male fertility disorder - poor spermiogram parameters

-The aim of the examination is to detect the c.657-661del mutation, a deletion of five nucleotides, in the NBN gene.
-This mutation in the homozygous state causes the Nijmegen breakage syndrome (NBS), also known as Seemanova syndrome.
-NBS is a rare autosomal recessive DNA-repair disorder.
-It is a chromosome instability syndrome manifested by microcephaly, growth retardation, immunodeficiency, and predisposition to malignancy.
-Higher incidence of malignancies also affects heterozygous carriers.
+The test is conducted to detect the c.657-661del mutation, a deletion of five nucleotides, in the NBN gene.
+This mutation, in a homozygous state, is responsible for Nijmegen breakage syndrome (NBS), also known as Seemanová syndrome.
+NBS is a rare autosomal recessive DNA repair disorder.
+It is a chromosomal instability syndrome characterized by microcephaly, growth retardation, immunodeficiency, and a predisposition to malignancies.
+An increased incidence of malignancies also affects heterozygous carriers.
 Patients with NBS are hypersensitive to ionizing radiation.
-The mutation c.657-661del is more common in the Slavic population, the frequency of carriers is 1:100-150.
+This mutation is more common in the Slavic population, with a carrier frequency of 1:100-150.

-Indications for testing: suitable for patients with clinical manifestations including microcephaly, chromosomal instability, growth retardation, increased frequency of malignancies in family history (especially lymphomas and leukemia), decreased serum IgG and IgA levels.
+Indications for testingsuitable for patients with clinical manifestations of microcephaly, chromosomal instability, growth retardation, increased frequency of malignancies in family history (especially lymphomas and leukemias), reduced levels of IgG and IgA in serum.

-Haemochromatosis is an autosomal recessive disorder of iron storage that results in aberrant iron deposition in parenchymal cells.
-As the disease progresses, it leads to extensive tissue damage, diabetes mellitus, liver cirrhosis, hepatocellular carcinoma, heart failure, arthritis, and skin pigmentation.
-First symptoms often appear between the age of 40 and 50.
+Hemochromatosis is a disorder of iron storage that results in its accumulation in parenchymal cells.
+As the disease progresses, it leads to extensive tissue damage, diabetes mellitus, liver cirrhosis, hepatocellular carcinoma, heart failure, arthritis, and pigmentation.
+The first symptoms often appear between the ages of 40 and 50.
+It is an autosomal recessive disorder.

-The test detects the most common mutations c.845G>A (C282Y) and c.187C>G (H63D) in the human HFE gene using allele-specific PCR.
-The examination is suitable for both, the identification of asymptomatic carriers (heterozygotes) and the molecular-genetic diagnosis of affected individuals (homozygotes).
+We detect the most common mutations c.845G>A (C282Y) and c.187C>G (H63D) in the human HFE gene using allele-specific PCR.
+The test can detect both asymptomatic carriers (heterozygotes) and affected individuals (homozygotes).

 Indications for testing: liver fibrosis or cirrhosis, cardiomyopathy, pancreopathy, diabetes, arthropathy, skin pigmentation.